Frequently Asked Questions

 Yes, however, there is not a separate Pulse model for Diploma programs due to insufficient data to create a reliable model.
 Data analysis shows that the assessment performance patterns of Diploma students are similar to ADN students.
 The ADN Pulse model is used for students in Diploma programs.

-When a student switches to a new program, from PN to RN for example, their score will not follow them to their new program.
+When a student switches from an PN to an RN program, their score will not follow them to their new program.
 The PN score will be deleted from the student profile and new PoP scores will be generated once the student takes proctored CMS assessments in their RN Program.

 Although frequently found to be a predictor of later NCLEX performance, GPA and/or course grades are not part of ATI’s Pulse predictive model.
-The reason for not including these grade-based metrics is two-fold.
+The reason for not including these grade based metrics is two-fold.
 First, distribution of course grades (and therefore GPA) are likely to vary as a function of faculty grading difficulty.
 As a result, course grades highly predictive of NCLEX success at one institution may only be marginally predictive at another institution.
 The second reason for not including GPA or course grades is that ATI does not have broad access to students’ grades or overall GPA data.
-Combined, these analytical hurdles prevent GPA or course grades from being included into the Pulse product.
+Combined, these analytical hurdles prevent GPA or course grades’ inclusion into the Pulse product.

 The ATI Pulse model’s accuracy is negatively impacted by greater amounts of missing data; however, values for missing assessments can be estimated (i.e., imputed) and students are still provided with predicted probabilities of passing NCLEX.
 It is strongly recommended that ATI Pulse users strive to use all ATI products included within the predictive algorithm.
 Increased use of the designated ATI products will improve the predictive outcomes of ATI Pulse.